solangegueiros/rsk-tutorials/en/ethereum-devs/geth-attach-deploy-smart-contract.md

----
-layout: rsk
-title: Deploy a smart contract at RSK local node using Geth and Remix
+# Deploy a smart contract at RSK local node using Geth and Remix

-tags: tutorial, rsk, geth, remix, ethereum, smart contract
-description: "How to compile a smart contract using Remix and deploy it on a local node using Geth."
+How to compile a smart contract using Remix and deploy it on a local node using Geth.
----

 RSK’s virtual machine implementation is compatible with the Ethereum virtual machine (EVM), which enables us to make use of many of Ethereum developer tools.